TheArturthur/CoppermindScraper/Cosmere/Akak Reshi.md

 >“*Soldiers lined the path, armed with spears bearing colorful tassels.
 Their breastplates and armguards were of carapace carved wickedly with points, and though they wore only wraps for clothing, they stood as stiff backed as any [[Alethi\|Alethi]] soldier, with stern expressions to match.*”
 \-Rysn observing Reshi guards.[6]

 Though many Reshi are relaxed and carefree, there are those who prefer fighting to lounging.
-These soldiers wear armor made from carapace, their armguards are carved into wicked points.
+These soldiers wear armor made from carapace, their armguards carved into wicked points.
 They also carry spears with colourful tassels on them.
 They do not have any Shards and are not known to have any soulcasters.
 In large parts of the Reshi isles the fighting is ritualistic, with more posturing and yelling then actual killing, The eastern Reshi are known for their raids against the Alethi however, so its safe to assume these Reshi fight more like warriors from the mainland.
 Reshi wars are often short, only a single battle long.
 When two Tai-na go to war the people of the islands get into boats and exchange insults and boasts, each starting with their weakest insults first.
 This would progress into a kind of verbal duel ending with the strongest insults.
-Afterwards arrows and spears would be exchanged, although this wouldn’t be to violently, with more yelling then actual cutting.
+Afterwards arrows and spears would be exchanged, although this wouldn’t be too violently, with more yelling then actual cutting.
+While these interactions aren’t generally very dangerous, some Reshi find them exceedingly annoying, reason enough, even, for some Reshi to leave the Tai-na.

 ### Transportation
 The Reshi travel the [[Reshi Sea\|Reshi Sea]] using catamarans.
 They also travel on their islands using [[Chull\|Chulls]].